 A Loose Egg

-Get it on Amazon, you silly sausage.
+Get it at the Evil Bookshop.
 Even better, get a signed copy (with a shiny foil Leacock medal on the cover) directly from me by hitting the ‘Buy Now’ thing below. £12 plus shipping and worth every penny.

 – a ‘Hungry Hippos’ hustle